Barbara Nicholls

 A Prioritised Remediation Plan

 Each issue with its impact, the effort to fix it, and rough cost.
-No jargon.
-A plan you can act on, in business language.
+Written so your board can read it without a translator.

 A Readout Session